Online fundraising continues to grow in importance for all nonprofits. More and more gifts are coming in via website donation pages.

 1. Make sure your organization’s home page has a highly visible donate button.

-Time and time again, I’ll visit a nonprofit website and have to hunt and hunt for the donation button.
+Time and time again, I’ll visit a nonprofit website and have to hunt for the donation button.

 Finally I locate it.